-//blu vapour significantly reduces in-vitro toxicity with up to 99% fewer harmful chemicals
+//Press Release: Research shows blu vapour significantly reduces in-vitro toxicity – up to 99% fewer harmful chemicals

 Posted 01/06/2020 4:18pm

 By Grant O’ Connell, Strategic Science & Policy Engagement Director

-New peer-reviewed, published research1 by Imperial Brands continues to consolidate its pre-clinical evidence in the ongoing vaping vs. smoking debate. myblu vape products are likely to offer a significantly less harmful alternative for adult smokers who would otherwise continue to smoke.
+New peer-reviewed, published research1 by Imperial Brands continues to consolidate its pre-clinical evidence in the ongoing vaping vs. smoking debate. myblu vape products may offer a significantly less harmful alternative for adult smokers who would otherwise continue to smoke.

 “In chemical terms, myblu vapour is relatively simple compared to conventional cigarette smoke – a fact directly reflected in the highly reduced toxicant levels and cellular damage across our in-vitro testing,” said the study author Kathryn Rudd, Pre-Clinical Toxicologist at Imperial Brands.
 “Aerosol chemistry and toxicological assessments are used to complement our clinical studies and they give a very good indication of a product’s potential to be less harmful than continued cigarette use, giving us the confidence to move into thorough clinical trials with adult smokers”.